icostan/huveragy/README.md

 # Huveragy

-A simple [Hugo](https://gohugo.io/) partial template that renders a world coverage map using [jVectorMap](https://jvectormap.com/)'s excelent SVG library and map dataset from [NaturalEarthData](http://www.naturalearthdata.com/).
+A simple [Hugo](https://gohugo.io/) partial template that renders a world coverage map using [jVectorMap](https://jvectormap.com/)'s SVG library and dataset from [NaturalEarthData](http://www.naturalearthdata.com/).

 ## Instalation

-Create `partials` dir and add this repo as submodule:
+Go to your Hugo project and create `layouts/partials` dir and add this repo as submodule:

 ```shell
 mkdir -p layouts/partials